cloudmesh-community/hid-sp18-417/tutorial/README.md

-## Setting up static IP and HostName
+## Setting up Static IP and HostName

 HostName:
 Hostname can be given by clicking the top right wifi icon> network setting>